-After getting a new lens, I always take a few technical shots to understand its strengths and weaknesses – usually it helps me a lot to start using unknown lens with much less of doubt.
+After getting a new lens, I always take a few technical shots to understand its strengths and weaknesses – usually, it helps me a lot to start using an unknown lens with much less of doubt.
 One day I decided that my data might be interesting for someone else and this site has been made.

 Minolta New-MD (MD III) 2x Tele-Converter 300-s parameters:

 |Name engraved on lens||MD 2x TELE CONVERTER 300-S|

 (Please, forgive me the dust on the item, I never have the patience to clean objects for close-up photo sessions)

 Test description: Camera Sony A7II (24mpx, full frame) – fixed on the tripod.
 Targets (buildings) – fixed by gravity power on the distances in more than 200 meters.
 All shots were made with apertures from fully opened and up to F16.
 ISO-100.
 Shutter Speed – depends on light (camera A-mode), WB – same for all shots.
 SteadyShot – OFF.
 The focus was manually corrected for each shot to exclude focus-shift affecting.
 Focus point – the center of the picture.

 Finally, pictures were converted from ARW-files in Capture One with default settings, cropped for 300×200 px elements, combined into diagrams and exported into JPEG-files.

 Note: I am just a man, I do not pretend that in all cases my focus settings were absolutely accurate.
 But I aspired to it.

 I decided not to mix samples from different lenses and converter on one diagram as I do it usually for lens battles.
 In this case, such an approach can confuse.
 Therefore, for comparison, I recommend opening two charts in different tabs and switching between.